 Dia has been teaching for over 40 years!
 He has served with Global Scholars Canada in Cameroon and The Democratic Republic of the Congo (DRC) since 2016.
 Most of Dia’s current classes are taught online from Canada, but occasionally he visits DRC to teach in person and assist in administrating academic programs.
-Dia develops curriculum for use by hundreds of students each year and teaches online at the National Pedagogy University (Université Pédagogique Nationale or UPN).
+Dia develops curriculum for use by hundreds of students each year.
+He teaches online with the Institut Universitaire de Développement International (IUDI) and the Université Pédagogique National (UPN).
 His courses include Social Work, Victimology, Pastoral Clinic, and Counseling Psychotherapy.
-He also helps graduate students with their theses, and has published 3 books.
+He is also the Vice-President of International Relationships and Academic Cooperation for IUDI, helps graduate students with their theses, and has published 3 books.

 Dia is an extensive world traveller and has attended academic and missiological conferences in countries such as Germany, France, Asia, Cote d’Ivoire, Cameroon, Congo, Rwanda, and many other African countries.